pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPDMultiRegion.md

 2. After the first pod is healthy, it begins querying DNS for combinations of hostnames at their LDAPS port to find another PingDirectory instance.

 In our first cluster, this would be the hostname of pingdirectory-1, but it could also be pingdirectory-0 of another cluster.
 After the query returns successful, creation of the replication topology automatically begins.

-!!! note "Things get simpler"
 From this point onward, the order in which instances start is less important.

 ## Deploy the Helm Example